Carache

 Carache is an island in the northwestern part of the Bissagos Islands group, Guinea-Bissau.
 It belongs to the Bolama Region and the sector of Caravela.
-Its area is 80.4 km², the island is 18.7 km long and 7.3 km wide.
+Its area is 80.4 km2.
+The island is 18.7 km long and up to 7.3 km wide.
 It is separated from the island of Caravela by a narrow channel.
 The largest villages on the island are Binte and Ampintcha.
 Its population is 428 (2009 census).